-- (ii) There are no reconciliation items between the opening and closing balances in the balance sheet for liabilities arising from financing activities. - (iii) The above Cash Flow Statement has been prepared in accordance with the "Indirect Method" as set out in the Ind AS 7 on "Cash Flow Statements" - (iv) The above statement of cash flows should be read in conjuction with the accompanying notes 1 to 22.
+- (ii) There are no reconciliation items between the opening and closing balances in the balance sheet for liabilities arising from financing activities. - (iii) The above Cash Flow Statement has been prepared in accordance with the "Indirect Method" as set out in the Ind AS 7 on "Cash Flow Statements" specified under Section 333 of the Companies Act, 2013, as applicable. - (iv) The above statement of cash flows should be read in conjuction with the accompanying notes 1 to 24.